U.S. President Joe Biden is hosting a two-day climate summit with world leaders on April 22-23, 2021.

-The US will commit to reducing economy-wide greenhouse gas emissions by 50%-52% from 2005 levels by 2030 as part of its renewed membership in the global Paris Agreement on climate change, senior White House officials announced late April 21.
+The U.S. will commit to reducing economywide greenhouse gas emissions by 50% to 52% from 2005 levels by 2030 as part of its renewed membership in the global Paris Agreement on climate change, senior White House officials announced late April 21.

-Biden was set to formally announce the pledge on April 22 at the start of a two-day White House climate summit attended virtually by dozens of world leaders, including President Xi Jinping of China, Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel, Indian Prime Minister Narendra Modi, and European Commission President Ursula von der Leyen.
+Biden will formally announce the pledge on April 22 at the start of a two-day White House climate summit attended virtually by dozens of world leaders, including President Xi Jinping of China, Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel, Indian Prime Minister Narendra Modi, and European Commission President Ursula von der Leyen.

 It comes as parties to the Paris Agreement are scheduled to convene in Glasgow, Scotland, in November to submit enhanced NDCs for 2030.
-The EU, for example, cemented a deal this week that aims to cut the bloc's emissions 55% by 2030, measured against 1990 levels.
+The European Union, for example, cemented a deal this week that aims to slash the bloc's emissions 55% by 2030 measured against 1990 levels.

 "We see multiple paths to reaching this goal," one senior official said.
 "The United States' federal and sub-national governments have many tools available to work with civil society and the private sector, mobilizing investment to meet these goals while supporting a strong economy."

-In addition, the Department of Energy recently announced it is seeking to cut solar panel costs an additional 60% by 2030 in a "full-out war" on the climate crisis.
-And the US government is urging oil and gas companies to invest in green hydrogen technology capable of addressing hard-to-decarbonize industries such as steel and cement manufacturing.
+In addition, the U.S. Department of Energy recently announced it is seeking to slash solar panel costs an additional 60% by 2030 in a "full-out war" on the climate crisis.
+And the U.S. government is urging oil and gas companies to invest in green hydrogen technology capable of addressing hard-to-decarbonize industries such as steel and cement manufacturing.